BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-global.md

 The main way to interact with the image is through invoking the `apptainer` command, followed by different arguments :

-The `run` argument spawns a container from the image, runs the *container's default commannd* (here calling the `lmp_mpi` executable) within the container, and then destroys it.
+* The `run` argument spawns a container from the image, runs the *container's default command* within the container, and then destroys it.
 ```
 $ apptainer run $HOME/apptainer-images/tutorial.sif
 ```
+> **Note**
 > If the command invoked by `apptainer run` allowed supplementary arguments (which is not the case here), they could be provided by appending them at the end.

 * The `exec` argument is similar to the `run` argument, only invoking **any** specified command inside the container.
 For example :
 ```
 $ apptainer exec $HOME/apptainer-images/tutorial.sif echo Hi from the container !
 ```
-creates a container from the `$HOME/apptainer-images/tutorial.sif` image, invokes the `echo Hi from the container !` command within the container, and then destroy it.
+creates a container from the `$HOME/apptainer-images/tutorial.sif` image, invokes the `echo Hi from the container !` command within the container, and then destroys it.

 * The `shell` argument allows to enter an interactive shell inside the container (the `Apptainer>` *prompt* then appears on the left of the command line), run successive commands, then exit the container using `exit` or `Crtl+D`, which also destroys it.
 For example :
 ```